db-benchmarks/db-benchmarks/README.md

   - CPU consumption
   - IO consumption
 * Measure not only response time, but throughput
-* Make it easy to use the system in CI, so each new commit is tested and if it's slower than previously the test fails
+* Make it easy to use it in CI, so each new commit is tested and if it's slower than previously the test fails